Ramlila: Ramlila at Ramnagar, Varanasi

+According to Philip Lutgendorf, the older lila of Chota Mirzapur that the maharaja took over had lasted ten to twelve days, but under royal patronage it grew to fill an entire calendar month and was made a ritual recitation (pārāyaṇ) of the complete Ramcharitmanas, so that even the epic's long introduction and epilogue were recited, adding a further ten days to the performance.
+Tradition holds that Ishwari Prasad Narayan Singh later entrusted the poet Bharatendu Harishchandra with modernising the dialogues, recasting them from Bhojpuri into a modified Khari Boli, after which the Ramnagar production became fixed in its present form.

 The Ramlila is a cycle of plays that recounts the epic story of Rama, as told in Ramcharitmanas, the version of the Ramayana penned by Tulsidas.
 The plays sponsored by the Maharaja, are performed in Ramnagar every evening for 31 days.
 The Ramnagar Ramlila is held over 31 days where the entire Ramacharitmanas is recited, instead of the usual 10 for abridged production.
 It is known for its lavish sets, dialogues and visual spectacle.
 In Ramnagar, a number of stages have been constructed by the town, each named after the major sites of events in the Ramayana epic.
 The permanent structures and several temporary structures serve as sets, to represent locations like Ashoka Vatika, Janakpuri, Panchavati, Lanka etc., during the performance.
 Hence the entire city turns into a giant open-air set, and the audience moves along with the performers with every episode, to the next locale.
 As the play progresses, the actors and audience move from one place to another, they join the chorus, giving the feeling that the audience is participating and is a part of the play.